Explaining the Sounders’ navigation of MLS international roster slots and contract structures

 Cue the Zach Galifianakis meme with algebra, calculus and geometry figures across my face when it comes to how Cecchini is paid.

-Los Angeles Galaxy forward Zaltan Ibrahimovic is the highest paid MLS player this season at $7.2 million, according to the player salary guide released by the Major League Soccer Players Association (MLSPA).
+Los Angeles Galaxy forward Zlatan Ibrahimovic is the highest paid MLS player this season at $7.2 million, according to the player salary guide released by the Major League Soccer Players Association (MLSPA).
 The 2019 MLS salary cap is $4.240 million.

 You can put “cap” in quotations because teams can buy down salaries with a pool of funds provided by the league called Team Allocation Money (TAM) or General Allocation Money (GAM).
 The latter is money provided by the league for not qualifying for the playoffs or player transfers outside of MLS or qualifying for CONCACAF Champions League.
 (The Sounders received $100,000 of such money Tuesday from Nashville SC for the rights to German midfielder Hany Mukhtar.)